-Using hickory and cherry for brisket at the same time results in a very nice sweet and smokey flavor!
+Using hickory wood and cherry for brisket at the same time results in a very nice sweet and medium smoky flavor!

 We all know that from maple trees comes maple syrup — and that’s VERY sweet stuff!
 Be prepared for the same extra sweetness in your finished meats.
 Maplewood smoked meats are about as commonly found on the shelves and in restaurants as applewood-smoked meats.